 In emergencies, including sudden hospitalization or at the time of death: Call Grace Church’s office, 206.842.9997, Monday-Friday, 9:00am to 1:00pm

-After office hours, or if you cannot get through to the parish administrator, follow instructions on Grace’s voicemail to get in touch with the Priest on call, or use the parish directory to contact Stephen Crippen by cell phone.
+After office hours, or if you cannot get through to the parish administrator, follow instructions on Grace’s voicemail to get in touch with the Priest on call.

 In other circumstances:

-Call the office during office hours (see above) to make an appointment with Stephen or a priest associate.
+Call the office during office hours (see above) to make an appointment with our Interim Rector or a Priest Associate.
 If you call when the office is closed, please leave a message that will help us clearly understand your situation and immediate needs.

 Home Eucharistic Visits

-Stephen coordinates with Grace’s Priest Associates and lay Eucharistic Visitors to make regular home Eucharistic visits, or to pray with and anoint those who, due to serious illness or infirmity, are homebound or in a medical facility.
+Grace’s Priest Associates and lay Eucharistic Visitors make regular home Eucharistic visits or pray with and anoint those who, due to serious illness or infirmity, are homebound or in a medical facility.

 - Offer spiritual direction and counseling